Singles Collection +6

 Singles Collection +6 is the first greatest hits album by Japanese pop-rock band Wands.

+Release

 It was released on 16 March 1996 under B-Gram Records label.
 Album includes all singles released so far, two pick-ups from their studio albums and one new song exclusively for this album.

+Reception

 The album reached #1 in its first week and sold 221,000 copies.
 The album charted for 14 weeks and sold more than 831,000 copies.

+Line up

-This is the last album where former members with vocalist Show Uesugi released album.
-Next albums will be released with completely new members of band.
+This is the last album featuring former members with vocalist Show Uesugi.
+The next album was released with completely new band members.